Updated March 4, 2023

-Head To Head Comparison Between Oracle vs MSSQL (Infographics)
+Head To Head Comparison Between Oracle and MSSQL (Infographics)

 Below is the top 22 difference between Oracle vs MSSQL

 Key Differences Between Oracle and MSSQL

-Both Oracle vs MSSQL are popular choices in the market; let us discuss some of the major Difference Between Oracle vs MSSQL:
+Both Oracle vs MSSQL are popular choices in the market; let us discuss some of the major Difference:

-Above table list key difference of each system.
+Above table lists the key difference of each system.
 On a high level, there is no such distinction between the two systems meaning there is nothing that one can do and another cannot do.
 However, there are obvious differences in their underlying architecture and their syntax.
 If half of the big corporations use Oracle systems then the other half uses MSSQL as well.
 For use cases where an application is built on .NET, using MSSQL is obviously better as it has native integration.
 From a learning point of view, one should first go for MSSQL as it is easy to learn and implements and pretty much can do everything for which an RDBMS system is used.
-After working with SQL for 2-3 years, one can learn and use Oracle as is little difficult particularly Pl/SQL.
+After working with SQL for 2-3 years, one can learn and use Oracle as is a little difficult particularly Pl/SQL.
 But the other way around is also possible.
-A lot of people who start with Oracle also find difficult using SQL because of syntax barriers.
+A lot of people who start with Oracle also find it difficult using SQL because of syntax barriers.
 But migrating from one domain to another should not be a challenge for someone who is working with it for a considerable amount of time.